 There are also a number of blend tool Illustrator menu commands which can be found via the object menu and blend

-They are all super useful.
-The replace spine is probably the most useful with the Illustrator blend tool and to use that select the blend as well as another path such as a spiral open path and then go to the replace spine command and then the blend will be attached to a spiral etc. Or select the blend and select a circle (closed path) and then use the replace spine and you will end up with the blend around a circle which is great for creating all kinds of circular frames etc. The reverse spine swaps the spine around so if you have a red large path at the start of the blend a small blue path at the end, use the reverse spine and the small blue path will be at start of the spine.
-The release just removes the blend - which is the least useful feature perhaps as you can always just undo or delete the blend (but the release just leaves you with the original paths).
-Expand - expands the blend tool to normal paths
+All the menu commands are super useful.
+The replace spine is probably the most useful with the Illustrator blend tool and to use that select the blend as well as another path such as a spiral open path and then go to the replace spine command and then the blend will be attached to a spiral etc. Or select the blend and select a circle (closed path) and then use the replace spine and you will end up with the blend around a circle which is great for creating all kinds of circular frames etc.

 You can add the blend tool results into the CC libraries as well as using them as a great source for symbols etc by adding the artwork to the symbols panel and then you can use the artwork as a great source of designs using the symbol sprayer